tsellam/tsellam.github.io/_posts/2018-01-13-Secret-Sauce-First-Results.md

 {% include figure.html image="/assets/secret-sauce/results_noisemaker.jpg" position="center" caption="Prediction Accuracy for the Noisemaker Dataset" %}

-We see that the models are better than the baseline, but are they accurate enough?
-After all, if a predictor fails to guess a parameter from the audio, then perhaps a human would do the same mistake and therefore the parameter would not matter in the first place.
-To verify, let us compare the first 15 samples of the test set to the LSTM's predictions:
+We see that the models perform better than the baseline, but the overall metrics are rather weak.
+How much does this matter?
+After all, inaccuracies are acceptable if they are imperceptible to humans.
+To verify, we compare the first 15 samples of the test set to the LSTM's predictions:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/YLJU9CkSgTs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 We hear that in most cases, the predictor captures the "spirit" of the sound, but it does not get the details right.
 Therefore, our conclusion are mixed: the models do help reverse-engineering the sounds, but the results are not perfect.